 Author: James W. Hebert with much input from Larry Goltz.

 This article first appeared February 16, 2001 as part of another article.

 Revised November 27, 2001.

 Eight new photographs were added showing various brackets May 8, 2001.

-The article was separated and expanded on May 9, 2002, which reset the counter to zero.
+The article was separated and expanded on May 9, 2002.